patriciaregina24/livros-database-system/README-en.md

 2. Run `modelo_fisico.sql` to create the tables
 3. Run `insercao_dados.sql` to populate the database
 4. Explore the sample queries in `queries.sql`
+5. Run `procedures.sql` to create the stored procedures in the database.

 ---